multiscript/multiscript.github.io/docs/index.md

 Passages separated by a semicolon are considered to be in separate groups (i.e. separate tables).

 ## **B** - Bible Versions
 This is the list of versions you wish to combine.
-Click **Add Versions to Set** to choose which versions you wish to collate.
+Click **Add Versions to Set** to add versions to the plan.

 The version *columns* (i.e. Version A, Version B etc.) control how the versions are combined.
 It's easiest to think of each column in this list as a Bible passage column in your output document.
 You then tick which versions you want to appear in each column.